 It’s not only true about your to-do list but also the people you invest in.

-If you took the top 10 people in your class or organization and put them in order of priority according to their return to the organization, the first person was the one giving you the highest return; the second was the second highest and number ten would be the least.
-If you invest your 80% of your time in those top two people, those top two people will represent 80% of your return.
+If you took the top 10 people in your class or organization and put them in order of priority according to their return to the organization, the first person was the one giving you the highest return, the second was the second-highest and number ten would be the least.
+If you invest your 80% of your time in those top two people, those top two people will represent 80% of your return

 Now if we are not careful we will begin to spend 80% of our time with the bottom 20%, I see it happen all of the time.

 Should we help the bottom 20%?
 Equip them?
 Help them?
-Of course, we should but here is the way it works.
-You should be working with the top ones, and it should be filtering its way all the way down.
+Of course we should but here is the way it works.
+You should be working with the top ones and it should be filtering its way all the way down.

 The question isn’t, is the person at the bottom being equipped.
-The question is, how is that person at the bottom being equipped?
+The question is, how is that person at the bottom is equipped?
 Who is spending time with them?
 As a leader, you have to be very careful on how you prioritize your people, how you prioritize the things you need to get accomplished, and how to make sure you are intentionally and consistently doing the things that are most important.